-I have taught at St. John’s School for 17 years.
+I started teaching at St. John’s in the year 2000.
 My academic degrees include a Master’s degree in religious education and a teaching certificate from the University of St. Thomas.
 I also hold an associate’s degree from the University of Minnesota in animal health and have spent time working in a food science laboratory, testing animal food products, earning a wastewater license, and conducting the wastewater testing for Ralston Purina in Hager City, WI.

 My husband and I live on our family farm near Red Wing.
 We are active parishioners at St. Joseph’s Church.
 We grow and preserve a large portion of the food we eat.
 Our farm is also the home to horses, a dog, cats, ducks, pigs, chickens, and black angus cattle.
-I bring my love for animals into the classroom, which is currently the home of two leopard geckos.
+I bring my love for animals into the classroom.

 When I’m not busy in the classroom or on the farm, I spend time with my grandchildren, who live on an adjacent farm.
+I also enjoy God’s wonderful creation by kayaking, skiing, downhill and cross country.
 As a mother and grandmother, I fully understand the demands on kindergartners.

 Position: Kindergarten Teacher